 Tables

-Tables are formatted similarly to the paper template but sized and spaced for a book page.
-They should be placed at the top of the page where they are first mentioned—not in the middle of the page, and especially not all at the end of the book.
+Tables are sized and spaced for a book page.
+They should be placed at the top of the page where they are first mentioned—not in the middle of the page.
 Tables are centered by default.
 The table label is in small caps—just like the figure label.
 The table caption is placed above the table, as usual.
 Top and bottom table lines are thicker to clearly demarcate the table.
-The text in the table has a font size of 9pt.
+The text in the table has a font size of 9pt, just like footnotes, as is typical.
 The text is spaced vertically to be easily readable.

 The command \note{Text} can also be used to enter a note below the table, to provide details about the table and sources.